-Note: A student may enrol in the courses listed in this schedule only with the approval of the Head of the School of Primary and Secondary Teacher Education.
+Note: A student may enrol in the courses listed in this schedule only with the approval of the Associate Dean Primary and Secondary Teacher Education.
 The qualification to which the course is to be credited must be specified at the time of enrolment.